Insurers Investigate Claims

 The key tools available to Insurers are subpoenae to produce documents, surveillance, independent medical examinations and cross-examination.
 Attacks on credibility can be defended by lawyers but are best guarded against by claimants being truthful in the conduct of their claims.

 Any claim within the jurisdiction of the courts is likely to invoke the use of subpoenae – on, for example, employers and doctors – for the purpose of bringing to light the true circumstances surrounding a claimant’s earnings, medical history, contemporaneity of complaints and so on.
-An experienced lawyer will advise their client of this possibility at the commencement of proceedings.
+An experienced personal injury lawyers will advise their client of this possibility at the commencement of proceedings.
 This article will look at the level of threat and effectiveness of defending attacks on credibility.

 Surveillance evidence can be the most cutting tactic used by insurers to devalue a claim.
 Naturally, obtaining proof of a claimant’s residual or post-injury abilities, if kept in context, can be compelling evidence.
 Once obtained, the insurer can maximise the weight of that evidence by admitting it without notice to the claimant when it has the best chance of contrasting with the claimant’s allegations.